 Johnson echoed the sentiment that New York Giants co-owner John Mara had expressed only minutes earlier.
 Asked how it felt to be hosting the Seattle Seahawks, Mara cracked, "It could've been worse" -- meaning a division opponent such as the Dallas Cowboys.

-• No logos: In preparation for the Broncos' arrival, the Jets were required to cover their logos and various team-related placards that appear on the walls in the facility.
-That includes a 100-yard mural of Jets fans -- actual fans pictured in their seats at the stadium.
+• No logos: In preparation for the Broncos' arrival, the Jets were required to cover their logos and various team-related placards that appear on the walls in the facility -- mainly around the locker room and the weight room.
 The idea is to make the Broncos feel like they're practicing at a neutral facility.

 • Cold-weather Super Bowl: Naturally, Johnson was excited about hosting the first outdoor, cold-weather Super Bowl in history.
 He said the owners "broke the ice barrier" when they awarded the game to the New York/New Jersey region.